tiiuae/ghaf/docs/src/ref_impl/build_and_run.md

 # Build and Run

+This tutorial assumes that you already have basic [git](https://git-scm.com/) experience.

 The canonical URL for the upstream Ghaf git repository is <https://github.com/tiiuae/ghaf>.
 To try Ghaf, you can build it from the source.

 >[Cross-compilation](../ref_impl/cross_compilation.md) support is currently under development and not available for the building process.